 Abstract 1

-Raman spectroscopy is a physical method with a broad spectrum of application in multiple scientific fields.
+Raman spectroscopy is a physical method with a broad spectrum of applications across multiple scientific fields.
 Our work here presents a possibility to differentiate between 2 important grampositive species commonly found in clinical material – Staphylococcus aureus and Staphylococcus epidermidis.
 We tested 87 strains, 41 of S. aureus and 46 of S. epidermidis directly from colonies grown on a Mueller-Hinton agar plate.
-The method showed a great potential to separate these two species.
+The method showed great potential for separating these two species.

 Abstract 2

-Raman spectroscopy has a broad spectrum of applications in numerous scientific fields, including microbiology.
-Our work here monitors the influence of culture media on Raman spectra of the clinically important microorganisms (Escherichia coli, Staphylococcus aureus, Staphylococcus epidermidis, Candida albicans).
-Choosing an adequate medium may enhance the reproducibility of the method as well as simplify the data processing and evaluation.
-We tested four different media per each microoganism in dependence on the nutritional requirements and clinical usage directly on a Petri dish.
+Raman spectroscopy has a broad spectrum of applications across numerous scientific fields, including microbiology.
+Our work here monitors the influence of culture media on Raman spectra of clinically important microorganisms (Escherichia coli, Staphylococcus aureus, Staphylococcus epidermidis, Candida albicans).
+Choosing an adequate medium may enhance the reproducibility of the method as well as simplifying data processing and evaluation.
+We tested four different media per microoganism in dependence on the nutritional requirements and clinical usage directly on a Petri dish.
 Some of the media have a significant influence on the microbial fingerprint (Roosvelt-Park Institute Medium, CHROMagar) and should not be used for an acquisition of Raman spectra.
 We found that the most suitable medium for microbiological experiments regarding these organisms was Mueller-Hinton agar.

 Helena